 Exemption amount.
-The amount you may deduct as an exemption has increased from \$2,350 in 1993 to \$2,450 in 1994.
+The amount you can deduct as an exemption has increased from \$2,500 in 1995 to \$2,550 in 1996.

 Exemption phaseout.
-In 1994 you will lose all or part of the benefit of your exemptions if your adjusted gross income goes above a certain level.
-The income level ranges from \$83,850 (for married filing separately) to \$167,700 (for married filing jointly) depending upon your filing status.
+You will lose all or part of the benefit of your exemptions if your adjusted gross income goes above a certain level.
+In 1996, the income level ranges from \$88,475 (for married filing separately) to \$176,950 (for married filing jointly) depending upon your filing status.
 See Phaseout of Exemptions, later.

 Standard deduction.
-The standard deduction for taxpayers who do not itemize deductions on Schedule A of Form 1040 is higher in 1994 than it was in 1993.
+The standard deduction for taxpayers who do not itemize deductions on Schedule A of Form 1040 is higher in 1996 than it was in 1995.
 The amount depends upon your filing status.
-The 1994 Standard Deduction Tables are shown later as Tables 6, 7, and 8.
+The 1996 Standard Deduction Tables are shown later as Tables 6, 7, and 8.

 Itemized deductions.
-The amount you may deduct for itemized deductions is limited if your adjusted gross income is more than \$111,800 (\$55,900 if you are married filing separately).
+The amount you may deduct for itemized deductions is limited if your adjusted gross income is more than \$117,950 (\$58,975 if you are married filing separately).
 See Who Should Itemize, later.